 I made a soup from the vegetables, and ate it and the apples.
 My stomach felt stretched, and I fell asleep.
 When I woke, the moon was up, and visible through a hole in the clouds.
 The rain had diminished.

-From that day, the weather became regular, and came every third night.
+From that day, the weather became regular, and rain came every third night.
 The season was always like late spring, in temperature, and fluctuated very little.
 I had to do nothing to grow the plants I needed, only pick them and prepare them.
 Many of them were vegetables I did not recognize, which had never grown there, which I’d never seen.
 The gardening and botany books I looked into did not tell me what these were.

 My health improved.
 Though I’d always been well, now my body felt indestructible, though otherwise no different.
 My strength was much greater than before, and I found that I could run long distances without tiring.
 I began to do this, to see how far I could go.
 The nearest city, forty miles away, was easy for me to run to.
 No one lived there, which did not surprise me, and the buildings had begun to decay, which did, since the buildings in my village were perfectly preserved.
 I thought about raiding the city for food, but decided not to, as there was plenty to eat in the village.

 I have not gone back to the city since then, nor anywhere else.
 I have chosen to remain here, and though my health continues to be good, my body has changed and it’s clear that before too long I will die.
 The dog died many years ago, if the word “year” still has meaning.
 It is necessary that someone know how all this happened, if there is anyone still alive, and if they should happen by.
-I will leave it here, on the table, and go out back and dig my grave, although I have no way to cover myself over, when the moment comes.
+I will leave this history here, on the table, and go out back and dig my grave, although I have no way to inter myself, when the moment comes.
+If anyone should read this, please cover my remains.